 Beloved compost, how do I love thee?
 Let me count the ways.
 There are numerous reasons that compost has it all over synthetic fertilizers.
-First of all, compost actually changes the structure of the soil – adding excellent tilth, and making it nutritionally rich.
+First of all, compost actually changes the structure of the soil, adding excellent tilth and making it nutritionally rich.
 Synthetic fertilizers that people may reach for just out of habit temporarily mask poor soil’s true colors without actually solving any problems.

-What is Good Soil?
+What is good soil?

-What Exactly is Compost?
+What exactly is compost?

-- Compost can extend your growing season because garden soil that’s nutritionally rich, loamy, and friable is a soil with good structure.
+- Compost can extend your growing season, because garden soil that’s nutritionally rich, loamy, and friable is a soil with good structure.
 And a soil with good structure is able to collect and hold heat longer than average garden soil.
 This means earlier planting and longer harvesting.

-Moral of the story: Use your compost, people.
+The moral of the story: Use your compost, people.

 Get our latest tips, how-to articles, and instructional videos sent to your inbox.